deathbeds/importnb/README.md

 python's `json` module is not pluggable in the way we need to find line numbers. since `importnb` is meant to be dependency free on installation we couldn't look to any other packages like `ujson` or `json5`.

-the need for line numbers is enough that we ship a standalone `json` grammar parser. to do this without extra dependencies we use the `lark` grammar package at build time:
+the need for line numbers is enough that we ship a stand-alone `json` grammar parser. to do this without extra dependencies we use the `lark` grammar package at build time:

 * we've defined a minimal grammar in `json.g`
-* we use `hatch` hooks to invoke `lark-standalone` that generates a standalone parser for the grammar.
+* we use `hatch` hooks to invoke `lark-standalone` that generates a stand-alone parser for the grammar.
   * the generated file is shipped with the package.
   * this code is licensed under the Mozilla Public License 2.0